-The sculpture is part of a unique exhibit presented by Communitas Supportive Care Society called Hear and See: Poetry and Art for Mental Health and on now until May 6th at the Reach Gallery Museum Abbotsford.
-Fourteen poets have written a poem about their experience with mental illness.
+The sculpture is part of a unique exhibit that was presented by Communitas Supportive Care Society called Hear and See: Poetry and Art for Mental Health last spring at the Reach Gallery Museum Abbotsford.
+Fourteen poets wrote a poem about their experience with mental illness.
 Each poem was then given to an artist to interpret visually.
 Judy’s sculpture is an interpretation of a poem by Miya Fontaine called The Warning Label Won’t Peel Off.

 “Miya’s poem struck me as helpless and vulnerable, as if she was unable to escape her trauma,” Judy explains.
 “The barren tree represents susceptibility to the environment around it.
 Miya and the tree were at the mercy of others.
 The fruit bearing tree altered its chemistry and with care and support was able to bear fruit.”